turingschool/front-end-curriculum/projects/palette-picker.md

 ## Tech Stack

-**Backend:** build using Express, knex, and PostgreSQL.
-Server-side testing should be done using mocha, chai, and chai-http.
+**Back-End:** build using Express, knex, and PostgreSQL.
 There should be one client-side route (`'/'`), and other endpoints should be API endpoints (`'api/v1/...'`).
 Each API endpoint should respond with JSON-formatted data.

-**Frontend:** build using vanilla JavaScript or **jQuery** (you cannot use React or other libraries for this project - we want to keep the client-side code as simple as possible to reduce complexity and focus on the backend).
+**Front-End:** build using vanilla JavaScript or **jQuery** (you cannot use React or other libraries for this project - we want to keep the client-side code as simple as possible to reduce complexity and focus on the backend).

+Neither the back-end or front-end should be tested for this project (we'll get into back-end testing in the next project).

 **Project File Structure:** Here is how we would like you to structure your project files.